 Candidates for degrees should file an Application for Graduation with the Office of the Registrar.
-May and August degree candidates must file no later than midterm of the Fall Semester in the academic year in which they expect to graduate.
-December degree candidates must file no later than midterm of the prior Spring Semester.
+May and August degree candidates must file no later than February 1 in the academic year in which they expect to graduate.
+December degree candidates must file no later than February 1 of the prior Spring Semester.
 A non-refundable application fee will be charged when the application is filed.
 Failure to file an application on time may result in a later graduation date or late application fee.